Spring Birdathon: How to Participate in 2014

 - Rarest Bird - The team in any category that spots the most unusual bird will have their team name engraved on a plaque.
 Count within Santa Clara County only to compete for this award.

-- Best Artistic Bird Photograph - The individual participating in the Photographer's Birdathon that submits the most artistic and compositionally pleasing bird photo taken on their Birdathon Day will have their photo framed and displayed in the SCVAS Headquarters and on the website (submit the full-resolution photo indicated on your (Results Form).
+- Best Artistic Bird Photographed - The individual participating in the Photographer's Birdathon that submits the most artistic and compositionally pleasing bird photo taken on their Birdathon Day will have their photo framed and displayed in the SCVAS Headquarters and on the website (submit the full-resolution photo indicated on your (Results Form).
 Photos will be judged by a panel of three judges.
 The photographer's name will also be added to our plaque.
 At the end of the year, the photo will be returned to the photographer or used for a Spring Birdathon prize in the following year.
 Photograph within Santa Clara County only to compete for this award.

 - Special Prizes - We may award additional prizes based on your submitted individual Results Forms.